colorfulfool/server-generated-popups/README.md

-Have a controller action that's supposed to respond by showing a [modal dialog](https://en.wikipedia.org/wiki/Modal_window) to the user?
+Have a controller action that's supposed to respond by showing a [modal dialog](https://en.wikipedia.org/wiki/Modal_window)?

 Now you can do it like this: